 At Cabot we believe that active encouragement of reading for pleasure is a core part of every child's educational entitlement, because we know that extensive reading and exposure to a wide range of texts make a huge contribution to students' educational achievement.

-We engage with parents through meetings that demonstrate how we teach reading, including how to read with a child to foster enjoyment.
+We use meetings and videos to demonstrate how we teach reading, and how parents/carers can support their child to read and foster enjoyment.

 Children who receive Pupil Premium in Reception receive two free high quality books with activities and guidance on how the books can be enjoyed and used to support learning.